kworam/ProcScript/README.md

 		}
 	}

-then put the _catch and _finally in an inner, non-loop Proc and call it from an outer loop Proc.
+then put the _catch and _finally in an inner, non-loop Proc and call it from the outer loop Proc.

 Adapter Procs
 ---------------------------------------------------

 An Adapter Proc turns a blocking function into a ProcScript Proc.
-Writing an Adapter Proc is simple:  just set the `adapter` property in the config object and then make the blocking function's success and failure callbacks call `PS.callProcSuccessCallback` or `PS.callProcFailureCallback` as appropriate.
+Writing an Adapter Proc is simple:
+just set the `adapter` property in the proc config and make the blocking function's success and failure callbacks call `PS.procSucceeded` or `PS.procFailed` as appropriate.

 Here is an example from the ProcScript demo app: